jpaulm/fbp-tutorial-filter-file/Step13/README.md

 ![High-level Interactive Application](../Step13/Step13-1.png)

 Now clearly you can't tie up the whole machine for one user, so you will have substreams for different users chasing each other round the network.
 The rest of the application just has to make sure that the substream travels around as a unit!
-If you the designer get desperate you can convert the substream into an IP "tree", and then back again - see [Chap.
+If you need to, you can also convert the substream into an IP "tree", and then back again - see [Chap.
 XII - Tree Structures](http://www.jpaulmorrison.com/fbp/tree.shtml) in "Flow-Based Programming", 1st ed.

 Interestingly, Facebook announced a few years ago - [Flux: An Application Architecture for React](https://reactjs.org/blog/2014/05/06/flux.html) - that they had shifted to this design approach, which they call "Flux".